qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 ### Zooming in on the domain

 How do we structure our view domain?
 Instead of putting all logic in the (Vuex) store objects, we introduce domain objects - plain Javascript/Typescript classes - to represent concepts and their responsibilities.
-The store objects delegate as much as possible to these objects.
+Store objects delegate as much as possible to plain Javascript domain objects.

-We see that these domain objects don't tend to be very responsibility-heavy; we end up with a bunch of simple objects that are very easy to understand and to write unit tests for.
+These domain objects don't tend to be very responsibility-heavy.
+They start out as data classes and gain some logic along they way.
+We end up with simple objects that are very easy to understand and well testable.

-We also tend to move logic (for e.g. validation) from the UI components to Javascript/Typescript objects, which makes our UI components simpler and our logic easier to test.
+We also tend to move logic, e.g. validation, from the UI components to domain objects, which makes our UI components simpler and our logic easier to test.
 We will elaborate this in a future post.

 ## Consequences

+Like we said before, Hexagonal Architecture is an architectural pattern, not a best practice.
+It comes with trade-offs and consequences:

-Separating these concerns allows us to decouple the view logic from the UI structure, styling, details.
-It allows us to let our front end evolve more independently from the backend.
+Separating these concerns allows us to decouple the view logic from the UI structure, styling, and details.
+It allows the front end to evolve independently from the backend.

-Using the Hexagonal lens helps us with **WTPW - What To Put Where**: is it a new validation rule for adding a new facilitator? _put it in the NewFacilitator domain object_; a better visualization of password strength? _UI component_; do we need to map a backend API peculiarity? _API adapter_.
+Using the Hexagonal lens helps us with **WTPW - What To Put Where**: a new validation rule for adding a facilitator? _put it in the NewFacilitator domain object_; better visualization of password strength? _in the UI component_; do we need to map a backend API peculiarity? _in the API adapter_.

 Mapping data in the API adapters comes with a bit of extra effort of writing the mapping code.
 This is a trade-off and the price is usually worth paying in our experience.